Forums » Using AMC (english) »

 i mean with Unified form (for all teachers) like this:

-RE: AMC and ubuntu in 2014 - Added by Pieter Van den Hombergh over 9 years ago
+RE: AMC and ubuntu in 2014 - Added by Pieter Van den Hombergh almost 10 years ago

 Combining the mobile phone shooting with a server side program could be the architectural solution.

 You would need no more then an app to shoot the photo and the server could do the rest.

 The work flow would be mainly the same as in the current way of working, with the addition that the server could do the OMR recognition and correction

 as soon as a photo arrives through this app.

 In theory this is possible with current devices (tables, smart phones) and someone willing to write the app.